-Barnstable, MA: Cape Cod NEMBA was awarded $500 to complete two projects in the town of Barnstable’s West Barnstable Conservation Area, commonly known as the Trail of Tears.
+Barnstable, MA: Cape Cod NEMBA was awarded $500 to complete two projects in the town of Barnstable’s West Barnstable Conservation Area.
 The deck at Walker Point overlook will be power washed, repaired and stained.
 While the picnic kiosk at the Farmersville Rd. parking lot (Big Ring Lot) will be shingled.

 Orland, ME: The Great Pond Mountain Conservation Land Trust in Orland, ME received a $500 grant for trail tools.
 The “Wildlands” is their flagship property at approximately 4,500 acres, features over 25 miles of trail, and contains six mountain peaks.
 Many of the trails, are “legacy” type trails that were poorly constructed and require a lot of maintenance.
 The land trust will be working with PR NEMBA to make the trails more sustainable.

 Thomaston, ME: Midcoast Maine NEMBA was awarded a $500 grant to partially fund a 400’ boardwalk on a newly constructed 3-mile machine-built trail in the Thomaston Town Forest.
 They will be working with the Georges River Land Trust, Sidecountry Sports and others to build tis beginner friendly trail.